German navy chief under fire for Putin, Crimea comments | DW | 22.01.2022

 "The content and choice of words of the statements in no way correspond to the position of the Federal Ministry of Defense," a German Defense Ministry spokesman told public broadcaster ZDF.

 Schönbach must now explain himself to his superior, Inspector General Eberhard Zorn, the ministry said.
-Additionally, Germany's ruling coalition is due to discuss the navy chief's statements on Monday, ZDF reported.
+Additionally, Germany's ruling coalition will discuss the navy chief's statements on Monday, ZDF reported.

 For his part, Schönbach issued am apology on his Twitter account.
 "There is no need to quibble: it was clearly a mistake," he tweeted.